Chagrilled/P4-DandoriDesktop/readme.md

 Currently supports:

-- Displaying enemy entities on the each map
+- Editing/creating entities on the game maps
-- Editing/creating creatures/creature-related gimmicks
 - Manipulating drop tables
 - Writing back to game files
 - Primitive editing of some enemy parameters